 Why Do We Read the Story of Ruth on Shavuot?

-There are a number of reasons we read the story of Ruth on the Feast of Shavuot…
+There are a number of reasons the story of Ruth is read on Shavuot…

 One reason is that Shavuot focuses on a time of harvest.
 Ruth’s story is also about the harvest.